 Note: In this article, we refer to silver mining as an example.
-However, the circumstances described also apply to gold mining in a similar way and with comparably serious consequences for people and the environment.
+However, the circumstances described apply to gold mining in a similar way, with similarly serious consequences for humans and the environment.

-Silver and gold have a very special aura and have fascinated people for thousands of years, but in order to process these precious metals, they first have to be extracted, and most of them are mined.
-Hardly anyone but knows what destructive effects the mining of silver, gold and other precious metals has on people and nature and that recycled precious metals are a wonderfully "clean" alternative.
+Silver and gold possess a very special aura and have fascinated people for millennia.
+In order to process these precious metals, they must first be extracted – most of this through mining.
+Hardly anyone knows the destructive effects that mining for silver, gold, and other precious metals has on people and nature, and that recycled precious metals offer a wonderful, clean alternative.

-Based on current production levels, the world's silver reserves will be exhausted in less than 30 years!
-In order not to exploit these precious resources unnecessarily, mined silver should be avoided wherever possible.
-In this blog post, we would like to show why recycled silver is the better alternative to mined silver and why we at Avenida Jewelry only use recycled precious metals for our jewelry.
+Based on current production levels, global silver reserves will be depleted in less than 30 years!
+To avoid unnecessary exploitation of these precious resources, mined silver should be avoided wherever possible.
+In this blog post, we would like to explain why recycled silver is a better alternative to mined silver and why we at AVENIDA exclusively use recycled precious metals for our jewelry.

 Environmental damage and precarious working conditions caused by silver mining

-Larger silver deposits are usually found in less wealthy countries such as Mexico, Bolivia, Indonesia or Peru.
-In order to develop silver deposits there, entire areas of land are often devastated.
-Open-cast mines tear huge holes in the landscape and destroy the habitat of animals and plants.
-But underground mining and the necessary infrastructure such as roads, railway lines, power and water supplies and the construction of sometimes illegal settlements for the workers also cause enormous damage to often untouched ecosystems.
-The residents of the mining areas suffer particularly from this destruction.
+Larger silver deposits are usually found in less prosperous countries such as Mexico, Bolivia, Indonesia, or Peru.
+Entire regions are often devastated to develop silver deposits there.
+Open-pit mines tear massive holes in the landscape and destroy the habitats of animals and plants.
+Underground mining and the necessary infrastructure such as roads, railway lines, power and water supplies, as well as the construction of sometimes illegal settlements for the workers, also cause enormous damage to often pristine ecosystems.
+The indigenous inhabitants of the mining areas suffer particularly from this destruction.

-In addition to large-scale industrial mining, there is also small-scale mining, where workers often dig for silver illegally and without mining licenses, using the simplest of means.
-The conditions here are particularly catastrophic: the workers crawl through ankle-deep mud, climb into narrow shafts without protective equipment or safety equipment, and are exposed to highly toxic chemicals.
+In addition to large-scale, industrial mining, there is also so-called artisanal mining, where workers often dig for silver illegally and without mining licenses, using the simplest of means.
+Conditions here are particularly catastrophic: Workers crawl through ankle-deep mud, descend into narrow shafts without protective equipment or safety equipment, and are exposed to highly toxic chemicals.
 Violence, crime, slavery, human trafficking, and prostitution are part of everyday life here.

 Water - the basis of life

 Silver mining is extremely water-intensive.
-Due to the quantities required, the groundwater level in some mining regions drops so much that wells and rivers dry up.
-Not only can this destroy the livelihoods of the people living there, in the worst case the water then ends up back in nature as a toxic liquid.
+Due to the quantities required, the groundwater level in some mining regions is sinking so low that wells and rivers are drying up.
+Not only can this destroy the livelihoods of the local people, but in the worst case, the water then returns to the environment as a toxic slurry.
 Silver ore usually has a silver content of less than one percent.
-To extract the precious metal, highly toxic cyanide is usually used, similar to gold mining, which is fatal even in the smallest doses.
-The resulting cyanide solution, which usually also contains sulfuric acid and heavy metals, is stored in retention basins.
-Unfortunately, accidents occur again and again due to dam breaks or floods, which means that this highly toxic mixture enters the environment and contaminates soil and groundwater.
-The same danger exists when highly toxic, acidic mine water is produced in ore deposits, which, if allowed to seep away uncontrolled, can poison groundwater and soil for an indefinite period of time.
+To extract the precious metal, highly toxic substances are usually used, similar to gold mining.
+The resulting cyanide brine, which usually also contains sulfuric acid and heavy metals, is stored in retention basins.
+Dam bursts or floods repeatedly lead to accidents, releasing this highly toxic mixture into the environment and contaminating soil and groundwater.
+The same danger exists when highly toxic, acidic mine water is produced in ore deposits, which, if allowed to seep away unchecked, can poison groundwater and soil indefinitely.

 Another problem is the fact that gold and silver mines are repeatedly the subject of armed conflicts, which often result in serious human rights violations.
 Not to mention the problem of forced and child labor, which are unfortunately not uncommon in gold and silver mining.